tunnuz/json/README.md

 # JSON++

-JSON++ is a **self contained** Flex/Bison JSON parser for C++11.
+JSON\+\+ is a **self contained** Flex/Bison JSON parser for C\+\+11.
 It parses strings and files in JSON format, and builds an in-memory tree representing the JSON structure.
 JSON objects are mapped to `std::map`s, arrays to `std::vector`s, JSON native types are mapped onto C++ native types.
 The library also includes printing on streams.
 Classes exploit move semantics to avoid copying parsed structures around.
 It doesn't require any additional library (not even `libfl`).

 ## Usage